Seeing the perspective of a veteran cross-cultural missionary in an interview with that person can give you interesting insights

 (more than just a single 10-day mission trip)?

-Was the person specifically identified and information on where they served and how long
+Was the person specifically identified and information included on where they served and how long

 Does the report meet minimum length requirements?